Generic Name: desipramine (des-IP-ra-meen)

 - Linezolid or MAOIs (eg, phenelzine, rasagiline, selegiline) because a serious, sometimes life-threatening reaction, may occur

-- Abiraterone, antiarrhythmics (eg, flecainide, propafenone, quinidine), benzodiazepines (eg, diazepam), cimetidine, duloxetine, fluconazole, mibefradil, phenothiazines (eg, chlorpromazine, thioridazine), selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine, sertraline), or terbinafine because they may increase the risk of desipramine's side effects
+- Benzodiazepines (eg, diazepam), buspirone, cimetidine, fentanyl, flecainide, lithium, phenothiazines (eg, chlorpromazine, thioridazine), propafenone, quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine, sertraline), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine), St. John's wort, tramadol, other tricyclic antidepressants (eg, amitriptyline), triptans (eg, sumatriptan), or tryptophan because they may increase the risk of desipramine's side effects

 - Anticholinergics (eg, oxybutynin, scopolamine) because they may decrease desipramine's effectiveness

-- Clonidine, guanethidine, guanfacine, or sympathomimetics (eg, albuterol, amphetamine, pseudoephedrine) because their effectiveness may be decreased by desipramine
+- Guanethidine or sympathomimetics (eg, albuterol, amphetamine, pseudoephedrine) because their effectiveness may be decreased by desipramine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if desipramine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.